tillitis/tillitis-key1/doc/threat_model/threat_model.md

   that `tkey-boot-verifier` update the key, which asks the user to assert presence.

+- Needs to be signed by current vendor private key.
+Enforced by the boot verifier in app slot 0, which cannot be modified [see Preloaded apps](#preloaded-apps).

 ### Vendor private key

 Not on TKey.
 Out of scope, but included for reference.